ibexa/documentation-user/docs/creating_content_basic.md

 ### Previewing content

-While editing content you can preview what it will look like using the Preview button in the menu.
+While editing you can preview what the content will look like using the Preview button in the menu.

-A Content item can have different looks for different [SiteAccesses](glossary.md#siteaccess).
+A Content item can have different looks for different [SiteAccesses](creating_content_advanced.md#siteaccess).
 You can select a SiteAccess to preview using a dropdown in the preview screen.

 !!! enterprise